microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 In this exercise, you will use Azure Data Studio to execute a notebook that will enable you to train a model to predict the battery lifetime, apply the model to make batch predictions against a set of vehicle telemetry and save the scored telemetry to an external table that you can query using SQL.

 Wide World Importers has refrigerated trucks to deliver temperature-sensitive products.
-These are high-profit, and high-expense items.
-In the past, there have been failures in the cooling systems, and the primary culprit has been the deep-cycle batteries used in the system.
+These are high-profit, high-expense items.
+In the past, there have been failures in the cooling systems and the primary culprit has been the deep-cycle batteries used in the system.

-WWI began replacing the batters every three months as a preventative measure, but this has a high cost.
+WWI began replacing the batteries every three months as a preventative measure, but this has a high cost.
 Recently, the taxes on recycling batteries has increased dramatically.
 The CEO has asked the Data Science team if they can investigate creating a Predictive Maintenance system to more accurately tell the maintenance staff how long a battery will last, rather than relying on a flat 3 month cycle.

 The trucks have sensors that transmit data to a file location.
 The trips are also logged.
 In this Jupyter Notebook, you'll create, train and store a Machine Learning model using SciKit-Learn, so that it can be deployed to multiple hosts.